EKOR strata for Shimura varieties with parahoric level structure: EKOR strata for Siegel modular varieties

 \item [(3)] $\calA_J$ is irreducible if $|J|=1$, and for $|J|\ge 2$, $\calA_J$ has $(k_1+1)\dots(k_r+1)$ irreducible components, where $k_j:=i_j-i_{j-1}$.

 \item [(4)] $\calA_J$ is connected. \end{itemize} \end{theorem}

 \begin{proof} For statements (1)-(3), see \cite{Goertz2, NG, yu:gamma} and also see \cite[Theorem 2.1]{yu:KR}.
 (4) It suffices to show that $\calA_I$ is connected because the map $\pi_{I,J}$ is surjective.
-The moduli space $\calA_I$ is a union of $2^g$ irreducible components and each irreducible component is the closure of a maximal KR stratum.
+The moduli space $\calA_I$ is a union of $2^g$ irreducible components and each irreducible component is the closure of a maximal KR stratum, because every maximal KR stratum is irreducible \cite{yu:gamma}.
 Since the closure of every maximal KR stratum contains the the minimal KR stratum, every two irreducible components intersect.
 It follows that $\calA_I$ is connected. \end{proof}